MathVerg/WriteUp/Buckeye2022/FastFor/Readme.md

 # Fastfor

-- Category : crypto
+- Category: crypto
-- Difficulty : medium
+- Difficulty: medium
-- Final point value : 123
+- Final point value: 123
-- Number of solves : 111
+- Number of solves: 111

 A funny crypto challenge where one had to find an image with a Fourier transform close to that of another image.